|CLINICAL IMAGE: REPUBLICATION

 Click here to view

-Justifications for republishing this scholarly content include as follows: (a) the phasing out of the original publication – the OPUS 12 Scientist and (b) wider dissemination of the research outcome(s) and the associated scientific knowledge.
+Justifications for republishing this scholarly content include (a) the phasing out of the original publication – the OPUS 12 Scientist and (b) wider dissemination of the research outcome(s) and the associated scientific knowledge.

 Financial support and sponsorship